biswabanglasocialnetworkingclu-eng/privacy-policy/README.md

 # privacy-policy
-Privacy Policy  For Biswa Bangla Social Networking Services
+Privacy Policy for Live Circle — developed by We Work Media Ventures (operating as Biswa Bangla Social Networking Services)